Girl, 2, defends her choice of doll to cashier

 According to her mother, Sophia had a ready answer.

 "She does (look like me)!" the toddler responded.
-"She's a doctor, I'm a doctor.
-She is a pretty girl, I am a pretty girl.
+"She's a doctor; I'm a doctor.
+She is a pretty girl; I am a pretty girl.
 See her pretty hair?
 See her stethoscope?"

 Benner credits the TV cartoon "Doc McStuffins" with teaching Sophia the word "stethoscope."
 But she credits Sophia for knowing what is important: The doll's skin tone didn't matter.
 To Sophia, she and the doll share the same aspirations.